HOW TO ORDER

 After you’ve pressed it, you peel away the backing paper, and a Micro Thin Film of Vinyl now adheres onto the fabric.
 Great – you now have a custom T-shirt!
 That was easy, right?

-Garment decoration via heat transfer paper is super easy.
+Garment decoration via heat transfer is super easy.
 Many decorators get their start using nothing more than the printer they already have at home!

-In addition, heat transfer papers are designed to work for either dark or light-colored garments while sublimation is exclusively for white or light-coloured garments.
+In addition, heat transfer are designed to work for either dark or light-colored garments while sublimation is exclusively for white or light-coloured garments.

 The downside of Heat transfer, is the high cost per page, and it can only be used on Material.